-The board of directors of Saturna Capital Corporation, acting for itself and its subsidiaries, and the board of trustees of both Saturna Investment Trust and Amana Mutual Funds Trust adopted this Code of Ethics to assist in maintaining the highest standards of conduct.
+The board of directors of Saturna Capital Corporation, acting for itself and its subsidiaries, and the board of trustees of both Saturna Investment Trust and Amana Mutual Funds Trust independently adopted this Code of Ethics to assist in maintaining the highest standards of conduct.
 Saturna Capital and its affiliates encourage private investment activities, but such activities must be carried out within the letter and spirit of this Code.
-These boards must approve any material change to this Code of Ethics.
+Each of these boards must approve any material change to this Code of Ethics.
 Questions should be brought to the attention of the Chief Compliance Officer.

-Section 1 — Definitions
+SECTION 1 — DEFINITIONS

 - "Adviser" means Saturna Capital Corporation, including any of its subsidiaries.
 Adviser does not include any consultant or sub-advisor whose only role is to advise on general principles.

 - "Beneficial Ownership" has the same meaning as used in Rule 16a- 1(a)(2) under the U.S. Securities Exchange Act of 1934.
 "Direct or indirect beneficial ownership" means direct or indirect influence or control or ownership of any beneficial interest.
 The terms of Rule 16a are incorporated herein by reference and shall control any determination hereunder.
 In general, and without limiting the foregoing, a person has Beneficial Ownership in any securities held (i) by members of a person's immediate family sharing the same household; provided, however, that the presumption of such Beneficial Ownership may be rebutted; or (ii) by related partnerships, trusts, corporations or other arrangements.

 - "Business Entertainment" means ordinary and usual business entertainment such as an occasional meal, ticket to a sporting event or theater, or comparable entertainment, so long as it is neither so frequent nor so extensive as to raise any question of propriety and the person providing the Business Entertainment must accompany the recipient to any such function.

 - "Chief Compliance Officer" means the person designated by the Adviser and the Fund to act in that capacity under Rule 38a1 of the U.S. Investment Company Act of 1940 or similar authority.
-Any action, duty or responsibility delegated to the Chief Compliance Officer under this Code of Ethics may, in his absence, (and shall, with respect to actions involving the personal transactions of the Chief Compliance Officer) be performed by another Compliance Officer or the President.
+Any action, duty, or responsibility delegated to the Chief Compliance Officer under this Code of Ethics may, in his absence, (and shall, with respect to actions involving the personal transactions of the Chief Compliance Officer) be performed by another Compliance Officer or the President.
 Any action, duty or responsibility of Saturna Capital's Chief Compliance Officer under this Code is the responsibility of the Compliance Officer of a subsidiary where such Officer is employed.

 - "Gift" includes anything of value, but does not include ordinary and usual "Business Entertainment".